-Compared to the rest of the San Diego market, the University City region has higher rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the San Diego market, the University City region has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 43 listings have come on the market, so you'll want to check back regularly for new listings.
-About 5% of the listings in the University City are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 42 listings have come on the market, so you'll want to check back regularly for new listings.
+About 2% of the available space in the University City are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,320 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this market are approximately 3 floors.
-Most buildings in this region were built in 1988 and are Class A.
+Even though the median size is 3,490 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this region are approximately 3 floors.
+Most buildings in this market were built in 1988 and are Class A.